pudly/schmopera-hugo/content/articles/in-review-written-on-skin-at-roh.md

 date = "2017-01-14T14:53:00+00:00"
 lastmod = "2017-01-19T17:49:00+00:00"
 publishDate = "2017-01-14T16:17:00+00:00"
-short_description = "What's most thrilling about this Written on Skin was how the piece itself shone through Mitchell's production.
-Phrases from the libretto - like \"blame her for everything\" - leapt out as though shouted; Benjamin's use of the glass armonica - the instrument of \"hysteria\" - is well-timed and significant.
-Though it didn't overshadow the human stories of Agnès and The Protector, there was clear commentary on free will, and the cruelty inherent in God's creation of man." slug = "in-review-written-on-skin-at-roh" title = "In review: Written On Skin at ROH"
+short_description = "What&#039;s most thrilling about this Written on Skin was how the piece itself shone through Mitchell&#039;s production.
+Phrases from the libretto - like &quot;blame her for everything&quot; - leapt out as though shouted; Benjamin&#039;s use of the glass armonica - the instrument of &quot;hysteria&quot; - is well-timed and significant.
+Though it didn&#039;t overshadow the human stories of Agnès and The Protector, there was clear commentary on free will, and the cruelty inherent in God&#039;s creation of man." slug = "in-review-written-on-skin-at-roh" title = "In review: Written On Skin at ROH"
 +++